10 best BBQ smoker grills for your 2024 summer cookouts

 Best compact size smoker

-This BBQ from Ninja was made for foodies and keen cooks.
-The easy-to-use outdoor grill uses electricity with an integrated smoke box for real burning wood pellets - no need for charcoal, gas, or flames while still getting that lovely smoky flavour.
-A BBQ grill, smoker and air fryer in one, it has seven cooking functions: Grill, smoke, air fry, roast, bake, dehydrate, and reheat.
-Use it in the garden, on a balcony, caravanning, or on a campsite - just make sure you have access to a power source.
+As a BBQ grill, smoker, and air fryer in one, it has seven cooking functions: grill, smoke, air fry, roast, bake, dehydrate, and reheat.
+You can use this in the garden, on a balcony, caravanning, or on a campsite - just make sure you have access to a power source.
 One reviewer describes this as a game changer if you only have a balcony or tiny patio.

-Read our full Ninja Woodfire grill review
+Read our full Ninja Woodfire grill review.

 Pros

-• Portable enough for camping
+• Portable enough for camping trips

 • Integrated smoker box burns natural wood pellets for real smoky flavours